sigurd4/custom_float/README.md

 # Custom Float

-This crate adds a custom floating point number type, `Fp<U, EXP_SIZE, INT_SIZE, FRAC_SIZE, EXP_BASE>`, where the bit size of the exponent and mantissa can be set separately.
+This crate adds a custom floating point number type, `Fp<U, SIGN_BIT, EXP_SIZE, INT_SIZE, FRAC_SIZE, EXP_BASE>`, where the bit size of the exponent and mantissa can be set separately.

 `U` is the underlying unsigned integer type which is used to represent the number.